-I love making this beautiful French dessert.
+I love making this beautiful classic French dessert.
 It’s a rustic countryside dessert traditionally made with unpitted cherries.
 This is so their pits can release their delicate almond flavour as they bake.
 It makes it a little difficult to eat the clafoutis with pits so you don’t see this version much anymore.
-Instead almond flavour/extract is added to the batter.
+Instead, almond flavour/almond extract is added to the batter.

 Cherry clafoutis is best served lukewarm from the oven, dusted with powdered sugar with a small dollop of creme fraiche, vanilla ice cream, or softly whipped cream.
 I prefer whipping cream as it’s light and delicate in flavour to match the cherries’ sweetness.